Most Popular Interview Questions on Azure Test Plan:

 Answer: Like the SQL queries, query search also enables the users to search the entire TFS database based on a field or column name, an operator and the expected value.

-Query search can be done using different criteria:
+Query search can be done using different criteria as explained below:

-#1) Query based on a check that certain field includes a text value:
+a) Query search based on a check that certain field includes a text value:

 In the below image, any work item (user stories, features or test cases or test suite, etc.) from the current project with title or description containing the words “web” and “performance or guidance” would be fetched when run.

-The image below shows query search based on WorkItemType = bugs.
+The image below shows the query search based on WorkItemType = bugs.

-- When field = Work Item Type, operator =” in group” and Value =Microsoft.BugCategory – searches for all TFS bugs reported for the project.
+- When field = Work Item Type, operator =” In Group” and Value =Microsoft.BugCategory, it searches for all TFS bugs reported for the project.

 - When Value = Microsoft.
-Test CaseCategory – search is made to fetch all the test cases matching the rest of the field criteria.
+Test CaseCategory, this search is made to fetch all the test cases matching the rest of the field criteria.

 - Similarly, when Value = Microsoft.
 RequirementCategory – work items from the backlog – i.e. the user stories or the features are fetched.

-#3) Query based on the available column options:
+c) Query search based on the available column options:

-In the below image, all the bugs assigned to me are searched.
+In the below image, all the bugs assigned are searched.

 You can also fetch certain columns that have null or blank values in it.
 In the below image, all the tasks with blank activity would be retrieved.